nicholaspatrickhill/PepperApp/README.md

 - 'IsInstanceOfTypeTest': Validates that objects added are of the expected type.

 ### FUTURE UPDATES
-- Build a web applicaton that consumes the PepperApp API.
+- Build a web application that consumes the PepperApp API.
 - Expand the database schema to include additional information about the peppers, such as their species, flavor profile or growing conditions.
 - Implement additional search functionality to find peppers by other classifications.
 - Add additional unit tests.